 For an older child that might ask to go to a friend’s house and can’t go, you can say, "You can stay here and play a game with me, watch a movie, or hang out in your room."
 They may still get upset, but just go get a couple games and say, "Which do you want to play?"
 If they keep asking, simply say, "I told you- you can stay here and play a game with me, watch a movie or hang out in your room."
 Then walk away.

 Don’t engage in an argument about the subject.
 Say, "I love you too much to argue about this."
 And walk away.
 Walking away is your best defense with an older child.

-For example, we have a DVD player in our car for our son to watch on long trips to visit family.
+For example, we used to have a DVD player in our car for our son to watch on long trips to visit family.
 We don’t like letting him watch it unless the trip is longer than one hour.
 However, when we first got it, he wanted to watch it all the time.
 If we said no he would throw a horrible child tantrum (at 2-years-old).
-We knew if we gave in, that we would reinforce his behavior, so the first time we had to endure a tantrum for 30 minutes (of course we did not give in).
+We knew if we gave in, that we would reinforce his behavior, so the first time we had to endure a tantrum for 30 minutes (of course we did not give in, BUT it was miserable).

 Driving during a child tantrum is awful!
 So, we decided to start with a rule for trips less than 10 minutes, knowing that we could endure a 10 minute tantrum.
 After successfully saying no without a tantrum, we were able to put the original rule of DVD’s only for trips longer than one hour back into place.

 If you are always enduring a child tantrum in effort to get the same thing, such as a donut or to play a certain video game, don’t bring donuts into your home and pack away the video game until he or she begins to better accept not always getting what he or she wants.
 Sometimes the toy is too strong of a reinforcer to work on adaptive skills, such as waiting or accepting no.